reachananya/Tract-based-fast-classification-for-Alzheimer/README.md

 # Dataset Description
-Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database [https://adni.loni.usc.edu/]: URL.
+Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (https://adni.loni.usc.edu/).
 Following is the Demographic details of ADNI Dataset

 | Characteristics | Description | Number of subjects |